 - Please be patient with me.
 God is not finished with me yet.

-- The greatest crime you can commit is not to fail.
-Rather, the most grievous crime we commit to aiming too low.
+- The most grievous crime we commit to aiming too low.
 What are you uniquely designed to be great at.

 - Chose your top priority and stick with it.